Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Undetectable errors weight enumerator from Quantum MacWilliams identities

-Now we show that it is possible to estimate the $\beta_j$ parameters with no need of simulations.
-In doing so, we will perform the following steps:

-\begin{itemize} \item Firstly, it is necessary to find the value of $A(z)$ of the $[[n,k,d]]$ code that we want to study.
-A trivial way to obtain this quantity is to compute all the linear combinations among the set of generators.
+More in general, a trivial way to obtain $A(z)$ for the $[[n,k,d]]$ code that we want to study is to compute all linear combinations among the set of generators.
 Alternatively, it is possible to consider the connection between stabilizer codes and codes over the Galois field $GF(4)$ by identifying the operators $\M{I}$, $\M{X}$, $\M{Z}$ and $\M{Y}$ with the four elements of the field \cite{CalRaiSho:98, Got:09}.
-Hence, the evaluation of $A(z)$ can be seen as the computation of the weight distribution of classical codes.
-Even if this turns out to be an NP-hard problem \cite{BerElwMce:78}, many efficient algorithms for calculating the weight distribution and minimum weight have been developed \cite{GulAarBha:99, BouIliBou:21, Zim:96}.
-Some of them are also implemented in the software tools related to coding theory, such as MAGMA \cite{BosWieCan:97}. \item Using \eqref{eq:MacWilliams_coeff} for each value of $w = 0,...,n$, it is straightforward to obtain $B(z)$.
-Then, from \eqref{logicals_eq} we derive the undetectable errors \ac{WE}, $L(z)$. \item Since we are interested in the value of $\beta_j$, we have to find the total number of errors of weight $w = j$ that can cause an undetected error.
-We will indicate this quantity as $C_j$.
-In order to compute it, we need to consider not only $L(z)$ but also the structure of the stabilizer. \item Finally, we evaluate $\beta_j$ as
+Hence, the evaluation of $A(z)$ can be seen as the computation of the weight distribution of classical codes over $GF(4)$.
+Although this problem may be classified as NP-hard \cite{BerElwMce:78}, a variety of advanced and optimized algorithms have been developed.
+These algorithms surpass traditional brute force methods in efficiently calculating key metrics such as the weight distribution and the minimum weight.
+Some of them are the Brouwer–Zimmermann algorithm and its various modifications for cyclic codes, quasi-cyclic codes, and divisible codes \cite{GulAarBha:99, BouIliBou:21, Zim:96, Bet:06, Can:98, Gra:06, Lio:16}.
+Such algorithms are implemented in software tools related to coding theory, such as MAGMA \cite{BosWieCan:97}.
+For all codes analyzed in this paper, the required time for the computation on a laptop of the weight distribution was less then one second.
+Recently, new techniques have been developed for computing the quantum weight enumerator polynomial $A(z)$, which, for some degenerate stabilizer codes, provide up to an exponential speed up compared to the previous methods \cite{Cao:23}.